 They note that while these R2P study results "reflect[s] recent practice, the AATAC findings became available after these data were collected."
 To improve the understanding of catheter ablation in this population, the authors suggest focusing on "patient symptoms, quality of life, and real-world outcomes" in future studies, recognizing "major limitations imposed by treatment selection in observational data."

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Hypertension

 Keywords: Anti-Arrhythmia Agents, Amiodarone, Atrial Fibrillation, Metoprolol, Angiotensin-Converting Enzyme Inhibitors, Catheter Ablation, Digoxin, Comorbidity, Coronary Artery Disease, American Heart Association, Research Personnel, Stroke Volume, Quality of Life, Propanolamines, Carbazoles, Adrenergic beta-Antagonists, Heart Failure, Hypertension, Diabetes Mellitus, Registries, Referral and Consultation